 Water

 Water may seem counterintuitive to many.
-A little-known fact about cats is how felines tend to consume far less water than their body truly needs to maintain a healthy balance.
+However, a little-known fact about cats is that felines consume far less water than their bodies need to maintain a healthy balance.

 This reasoning is why it’s a general rule of thumb that pet owners should reconsider feeding their cats dry food only.

-- As they are 70% water themselves, cats need to replenish these resources.
-The only way to do it is through an adequate diet, since you may not be able to convince them to drink more water.
+- Cats need to replenish these resources as they are 70% water themselves.
+Unfortunately, the only way to do it is through an adequate diet since you may need to convince them to drink more water.

-- Water is important to a cat’s body to help eliminate toxins.
-Water helps better metabolize nutrients and distribute those nutrients, while also helping maintain the animal's body temperature at optimum levels.
+- Water is essential to a cat’s body to help eliminate toxins.
+In addition, water helps better metabolize nutrients and distribute those nutrients while also helping maintain the animal’s body temperature at optimum levels.

 - An inadequate water intake can lead to all sorts of health conditions for your cat.
 Those could include: